lf-edge/eve/docs/DEVICE-CONNECTIVITY.md

 - `/ping` request done by NIM to verify connectivity for the *latest* DPC (testing of older DPCs is never traced).
 Packet capture is also enabled and the obtained pcap files are included in the published netdumps.
-To limit the overhead associated with tracing and packet capture, NIM is only allowed to enable them and produce netdump at most once per day ([configurable](./CONFIG-PROPERTIES.md) by `netdump.topic.publish.interval`).
-However, before device is fully onboarded this interval is lowered to one netdump per hour to get more frequent diagnostics for initial connectivity troubleshooting.
+To limit the overhead associated with tracing and packet capture, NIM is only allowed to enable them and produce netdump at most once per hour *before onboarding* and once per day *after onboarding* ([configurable](./CONFIG-PROPERTIES.md) by `netdump.topic.preonboard.interval` and `netdump.topic.postonboard.interval`, respectively).
+ The pre-onboard interval is intentionally lower (by default) to get more frequent diagnostics for initial connectivity troubleshooting.
 - `/config` and `/info` requests done by zedagent to obtain device configuration and publish info messages, respectively.
 Packet capture is not enabled in this case.
-Follows the same interval as given by `netdump.topic.publish.interval`.
+Netdump is produced at the interval as given by `netdump.topic.postonboard.interval` (`/config` and `/info` requests are not run before onboarding).
 For `/info` requests, tracing only covers publication of the `ZInfoDevice` message.
  Moreover, tracing is enabled only if the highest priority DPC is currently being applied and is reported by NIM as working.
 Otherwise, we will eventually get `nim-fail*` netdump which should be sufficient for connectivity troubleshooting.
 The purpose of zedagent netdumps